mib03/goodiebag-press/readme.rst

 Goodie Bag Press Warehouse Management System
 ###################

-This is a website-based Warehouse Management System application website-based for a small business called Goodie Bag Press.
+This is a website-based Warehouse Management System application website-based for a small business called Goodie Bag Press.<br/>
-The application was built using CodeIgniter 3.1.11, Bootstrap 4.5, and jQuery.
+The application was built using CodeIgniter 3.1.11, Bootstrap 4.5, and jQuery.<br/>
-The overall interface creation and features are assisted by SB Admin 2 template.
+The overall interface creation and features are assisted by SB Admin 2 template.<br/>
-The language available is only for Indonesian.
+The language available is only for Indonesian.<br/>

 *******************
 Feature
 *******************

-- Cards contains:
+- Cards contains:<br/>
   • Total items
   • Total of items purchase (monthly)
   • Incoming items (monthly)